 Lima beans are large, flat, off-white, kidney-shaped edible seeds in the bean family.
-They usually eaten shelled for their delicious beans just as in fava beans.
-In line with other major beans, lima too is one of the ancient cultivated crops.
+They are usually eaten shelled for their nutritious beans, just like fava beans.
+In line with other major beans, lima also is one of the ancient cultivated crops.

-Lima pods are believed to be originated in the tropical fertile valleys of Central America as wild cultivars and domesticated by native Mayans, Aztecs and later by the Incas as a valuable source of protein.
+Lima pods are believed to have originated in the tropical fertile valleys of Central America as wild cultivars and were domesticated by native Mayans, Aztecs, and later by the Incas as a valuable source of protein.

-Binomially, lima pods belong to the Fabaceae family, in the genus: Phaseolus.
+Binomially, lima pod belongs to the Fabaceae family, in the genus: Phaseolus.

 Scientific name: Phaseolus lunatus L.

-Lima beans are perennial glabrous herbs, generally grown as annual crop.
-There exist two types of seed variations, large and small from two distinct genetic make-up.
-Varieties can be grown either as bush or as vine (pole) which requires trellising.
-In general, bush beans those yield small seeds often recognized as sieve or baby lima or butter beans.
-Whereas, vine or pole varieties are large seeds and categorized as lima beans.
-While small beans measure 3 x 2 cm in dimension, large lima beans measure 4 x 2.5 cm.
-Both bean types, however, feature common buttery texture and sweet flavor.
+Lima beans are perennial, glabrous herbaceous plants that are generally grown as annual crops.
+There exist two types of seed variations, big and small that evolved from two distinct genetic makeups.
+Varieties can be grown either as a bush or as a vine (pole) which requires trellising.
+In general, bush beans yield small seeds often recognized as the sieve or baby lima or butter beans.
+Whereas vine or pole variants that yield large seeds are categorized as 'lima beans'.
+While small seeds measure 3 x 2 cm across, large limas can be 4 x 2.5 cm.
+Either type, however, features a similar buttery texture and sweet flavor.

 Lima beans are important sources of plant proteins.
-100 g beans carry 338 calories and provide 21.46 g or 38% of daily recommended intake of protein.
-In addition, lima are rich source of antioxidants, vitamins, minerals, and plant sterols.
+100 g seeds carry 338 calories and provide 21.46 g or 38% of the daily recommended intake of protein.
+Also, they are a rich source of antioxidants, vitamins, minerals, and plant sterols.

-They, fresh or dried, contain substantial amounts of dietary fiber (50% per100g RDA).
-Dietary fiber functions as bulk laxative that helps to protect the colon mucosa by decreasing its exposure time to toxic substances as well as by binding to cancer causing chemicals in the colon.
-Dietary fiber has also been shown to reduce blood cholesterol levels by decreasing re-absorption of cholesterol binding bile acids in the colon.
+They, fresh or dried, contain substantial amounts of dietary fiber (50% per 100 g RDA).
+Dietary fiber functions as a bulk laxative that helps to protect the colon mucosa by decreasing its exposure time to toxic substances as well as by binding to cancer-causing chemicals in the colon.
+Dietary fiber has also been shown to reduce blood cholesterol levels by decreasing the reabsorption of cholesterol-binding bile acids in the colon.

-Unlike soybeans, lima contain very small amounts of isoflavones.
+Unlike in soybeans, lima contain little amounts of isoflavones.
 Isoflavones such as genistein and daidzein have been found to protect breast cancer in laboratory animals.
 However, they possess plant sterols (phytosterols) especially ß-sitosterol that help lower cholesterol levels in the body.

-Lima as well as thin butter beans are very rich sources of many B-complex vitamins, especially vitamin-B6 (pyridoxine), thiamin (vitamin B-1), pantothenic acid, riboflavin, and niacin.
-Most of these vitamins functions as co-enzymes in carbohydrate, protein, and fat metabolism.
+Lima (and butter beans) are very rich sources of many B-complex vitamins, especially vitamin-B6 (pyridoxine), thiamin (vitamin B-1), pantothenic acid, riboflavin, and niacin.
+Most of these vitamins function as co-enzymes in carbohydrate, protein, and fat metabolism.

-Furthermore, lima and butter beans are one of the excellent sources of minerals like molybdenum, iron, copper, manganese, calcium, magnesium.
-They hold (1724 mg) more potassium than red kidney beans (1359 mg), broad beans (1062 mg), black beans (1483 mg).
-Potassium is important electrolyte of cell and body fluids.
-It helps counter pressing effects of sodium on heart and blood pressure.
-Manganese is used by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+Furthermore, lima and butter beans are excellent sources of minerals like molybdenum, iron, copper, manganese, calcium, and magnesium.
+They hold (1724 mg) more potassium than red kidney beans (1,359 mg), broad beans (1,062 mg), and black beans (1483 mg).
+Potassium is an essential electrolyte of cells and body fluids.
+It helps counter the pressing effects of sodium on heart and blood pressure.
+The human body uses manganese as a cofactor for the important antioxidant enzyme, superoxide dismutase.

-Lima beans come in several forms; fresh, dried, small (baby beans), large, and in variety of distinctive color patterns.
+Lima beans come in several forms; fresh, dried, small (baby beans), large, and in a variety of distinctive color patterns.
 In the US markets, fresh green lima hit the market by July.
-Fresh-frozen, dried, canned, or roasted beans can also be readily available in the store across the US.
+Fresh-frozen, dried, canned, or roasted beans can also be readily available in stores across the U.S.

-While buying fresh lima pods from the local vegetable markets, look for green, just mature, plump, and firm pods.
+While buying fresh lima pods from the local vegetable markets, look for green, mature, plump, and firm pods.
 You may also purchase fresh or frozen beans from the grocery.
 Avoid sunken, shriveled pods as the beans convert their sugars into starch.
-Similarly, dried or canned beans lack sweet flavor as they show deficiancy in vitamin-C and simple sugars.
-While fresh tender lima beans feature smooth, pale green color, their color changes to white or cream yellow once they dry.
+Similarly, dried or canned beans lack sweet flavor as they are deficient in vitamin C and simple sugars.
+While fresh tender lima beans feature a smooth, pale green color, their color changes to white or cream-yellow once they dry.

-Once at home, store unshelled beans in a perforated plastic bag and place inside the refrigerator set at high relative humidity.
+Once at home, store unshelled beans in a perforated plastic bag and place them in the refrigerator set at high relative humidity.
 They stay well for up to a week or so.
 To enjoy, however, use them soon after the harvest.

 Store dry beans in a cool, dry place placed in containers away from high temperatures and high humidity.

 Fresh lima beans are richly flavorful once cooked.
-As in other beans like edamame, broad (fava) etc, they too have wonderful “beany” flavor that melts like cream inside the mouth.
+As in other beans like edamame, broad (fava), etc., they too have a wonderful “beany” flavor that melts like cream inside the mouth.

-Dry lima beans generally soaked in water for at least 5 hours to make them tender.
-Soaking also help remove any anti-nutritional compounds.
+Dry lima beans are generally soaked in water for at least 5 hours to make them tender.
+Soaking also helps remove any anti-nutritional compounds.